movingpandas/movingpandas/README.md

 Movingpandas for Python >= 3.7 is available from [PyPI](https://pypi.org/project/movingpandas/) and can be installed using `pip install movingpandas`

-If you're on Windows, however, many GeoPandas / MovingPandas dependencies cannot be pip installed (for details see the corresponding notes in the [GeoPandas documentation](https://geopandas.readthedocs.io/en/latest/install.html#installing-with-pip)).
+If you're on Windows or Mac, however, many GeoPandas / MovingPandas dependencies cannot be pip installed (for details see the corresponding notes in the [GeoPandas documentation](https://geopandas.readthedocs.io/en/latest/install.html#installing-with-pip)).
 Therefore, Windows users are encouraged to use the [MovingPandas conda package](https://anaconda.org/anitagraser/movingpandas).

 ## Development Installation

 Use the following steps to run the notebooks using the current development version:

+### Using conda

+`conda env create -f environment.yml`

+### Using Anaconda

 1. Install Anaconda
 2. Clone the movingpandas repository